Lisa the Boy Scout: Critical response

 The episode received mostly positive reviews from critics.
 Tony Sokol of Den of Geek rated the episode 5 out of 5 stars, calling it a "classic episode" and adding that the episode "puts its subversion upfront, pulling the rug out and allowing viewers the chance to see the old series as a new viewing experience.
 It then throws in relentless jokes, concludes every clip, and holds nothing sacred, especially itself."

-Conversely, Marcus Gibson of Bubbleblabber gave the episode a 2 out of 10, deeming the premise a "tiring fourth-wall-breaking joke that wore out its welcome after the first few minutes", and concluding that "the overall experience was one of the most disappointing things to happen to The Simpsons."
+Conversely, Marcus Gibson of Bubbleblabber gave the episode a 2 out of 10, deeming the premise a "tiring fourth-wall-breaking joke that wore out its welcome after the first few minutes," and concluding that "the overall experience was one of the most disappointing things to happen to The Simpsons."

-Mike Hale of The New York Times named this episode one of the best episodes of television of the year 2022, calling it "a lovingly assembled panoply of blackout sketches".
+Mike Hale of The New York Times named this episode one of the best episodes of television of the year 2022, calling it "a lovingly assembled panoply of blackout sketches."

+Jesse David Fox of Vulture called the episode "one of the wildest, all-out funniest episodes in the history of the show."

+Awards and nominations

+Nik Ranieri won a Primetime Emmy Award for Outstanding Individual Achievement in Animation for Character Layout at the 75th Primetime Creative Arts Emmy Awards for his work on this episode.